 The value of influencer marketing lies in the fact that 61% of consumers trust influencers’ recommendations – more than the 38% who trust branded social media content.
 If you can identify, select, and collaborate with the influencers your target customers follow, you’ll raise brand awareness, generate traffic, and see positive impacts on your bottom line.

-Reputation risk will likely be increasingly critical in the years to come, which means companies must continue to improve their capabilities in this area.
+Reputation risk will likely be increasingly critical in the years to come.
+This means companies must continue to improve their capabilities in this area.
 Leading organizations already treat reputation risk as a strategic issue – a trend that we expect will accelerate.

 Protecting your company’s reputation and brand is a significant challenge – but it’s also a manageable one.
 Although no company can ever be 100% safe, you can clear a path for continued growth by incorporating online reputation risk into your marketing strategy and investing in the right tools.

-Set up a shared digital environment for branded marketing assets like templates, logos, images, videos.
-By lightening your franchisees’ load with ready-to-use templates, you save them time for local marketing initiatives.
-Centralized digital assets are critical to your on-brand online presence and local awareness.
+You should set up a shared digital environment for branded marketing assets like templates, logos, images, videos.
+By lightening your franchisees’ load with ready-to-use templates, you save them time for their own online local marketing initiatives.

 Different social media networks attract different demographics, follow different algorithms, and reach different areas.
 Selecting the most relevant channel will ensure your message targets the appropriate person and elicits the desired action.